Denver Performing Arts Complex: Performance and other facilities

-The Wolf Theater is the largest of the four (4) theaters in the Bonfils Theatre Complex.
-It was previously known as the Stage Theatre.
+The Wolf Theater is the largest of the four theaters in the Bonfils Theater Complex.
+It was previously known as the Stage Theater.
 It has a seating capacity of 601.
 The theater features audio-enhancing walls and a thrust stage.
-It was remodeled in 2020-2021 and its current name honors long-time patrons and benefactors in Denver's theater community.
+It was remodeled in 2020-2021, and its current name honors long-time patrons and benefactors in Denver's theater community.

-The Kilstrom Theater, renamed in 2021, was previously known as the Space Theatre.
+The Kilstrom Theater, renamed in 2021, was previously known as the Space Theater.
 It was remodeled in 2017 with new wheelchair accessibility.

-The Singleton Theatre was previously known as the Ricketson Theatre.
+The Singleton Theater was previously known as the Ricketson Theater.
 Recently renamed to honor William Dean Singleton, who was involved in the creation of the DCPA in its early years, it has been recently remodeled to include easier elevator access.
-It has 250 seats in a proscenium theatre.
+It has 250 seats in a proscenium theater.
 It was originally created as an art-house movie theater.

-The Jones Theatre features 200 seats and a thrust stage.
+The Jones Theater features 200 seats and a thrust stage.
 It has a separate entrance on the outside of the building, near the intersection with Speer Boulevard.
-This theatre is often used for more experimental productions under the DCPA's Off-Center brand.
+This theater is often used for more experimental productions under the DCPA's Off-Center brand.

-The Garner Galleria Theatre has a seating capacity of 210.
+The Garner Galleria Theater has a seating capacity of 210.

 The Donald R. Seawell Grand Ballroom is a pentagonal room with panoramic views of the mountains.
 This 10000 sqft facility holds a maximum capacity of 1,029 people.
-It can accommodate a variety of functions and performances, featuring its own catering kitchen, freight elevator, tables, chairs, portable dance floor, moveable platform staging and a lighting, audio, video, and projection systems.
+It can accommodate a variety of functions and performances, featuring its own catering kitchen, freight elevator, tables, chairs, portable dance floor, moveable platform staging and lighting, audio, video, and projection systems.